 Forsyth County Schools is home to seven outstanding high schools, featuring grades nine through twelve.
-The district also provides the Academies of Creative Education (A.C.E.), which features Forsyth Virtual Academy and two programs, Forsyth Academy and Gateway Academy (6-12 alternative program).
+The district also provides the Academies of Creative Education (A.C.E.), which three programs, Forsyth Academy, Gateway Academy (6-12 alternative program) and Forsyth Virtual Academy (6-12 virtual program).
 Mountain Education Charter Schools is offered as an evening school option for students and families.
 School designs vary across the county, and include one or two-story buildings.

 Based on primary residency, school attendance lines determine the high school children attend.
 Out-of-district requests are available for students based on academic program needs.